 In my opinion there isn't much point in disabling the "search engine visibility" box.
 For one thing, checking this box doesn't guarantee that your website won't be indexed and, secondly, it doesn't make sense to publish a website that nobody can find.

 This is often a talking point: whether or not you should allow comments on your website.
 There is no clear answer to this question because, well, it depends.
 It would take an eternity to go into all the points in detail.
 Most of the subitems are self-explanatory and only relevant if you allow comments.
 Therefore I want to talk about comments in general and explain the pros and cons.

 If you're creating blog posts, it tends to make more sense to allow comments.
 If you "only" want to create a classic and static site, it would be rather uncommon to have comments.
 Many bloggers want to get in contact with their readers, get feedback and indeed initiate discussions.

 Remember, however, that you must also moderate the comments if you allow them.
 Unfortunately, you are now on thin ice legally as personal data is processed during commenting.
 If in doubt, get legal advice or turn off comments if you are unsure.

-The top two points in the screenshot Attempt to notify all blogs that are linked to the post and Link notifications from other blogs to new posts are useful.
-Here I recommend enabling the checkboxes.
-This way all blogs or WordPress websites you link to can be notified about the link.
+The top two items in the screen shot Try to notify all blogs that link to the post and Allow link notifications from other blogs to new posts are useful.
+This is where I recommend checking the boxes.
+Because this way all blogs or WordPress websites you link to can be notified about this linking.

 If you get linked, you will get a notification on the start page of the dashboard.